EHCPs - Let's get 'September Ready'

 Reasonable Endeavours, reduces a Local Authority's "absolute duty” to meet the provision in a child's EHC Plan, to one of "reasonable endeavours".
 This is very much open to interpretation, but will come down largely to available resources.
 The exact provision given, is discussed and agreed between the parents and the school.

-If you are unhappy about any of the reasonable endeavours provision your child has received, then IPSEA have a really useful library of model letters prepared, and which you can use.
+If we are unhappy about any of the reasonable endeavours provision our child has received, then IPSEA have a really useful library of model letters prepared, and which we can use.

 With time to think, what would our reasonable endeavours look like?